-- 1.14 Westminster UDP Saved Policy DES5 (Alterations and extensions) provides general policy guidance for new shopfronts and Saved Policy DES8 (Signs and advertisements) the same for signage and lighting.
-In addition, WCC's Supplementary Planning Guidance on 'Shopfronts, Blinds and Signs' provides more detailed guidance.
-However, in light of the importance of these shopfronts to Knightsbridge's role as a prime retailing and commercial centre, it is considered that guidance should be brought into policy to provide clear direction on the design of new commercial development and ensure that new shopfronts represent high quality frontages.
-The Conservation Area Appraisal provides further guidance should be more widely applied in terms of the principles it promotes.
-Common features of high quality design of shopfronts and signage include: - high quality signage from sustainable materials (as opposed to plastic signage); - retention of pilasters and cornicing; - lighting involving the latest relevant British standard for energy efficiency); and - clear display of property address number.
+- 1.14 Westminster UDP Saved Policy DES5 (Alterations and extensions) provides general policy guidance for new shopfronts and Saved Policy DES8 (Signs and advertisements) does the same for signage and lighting.
+In addition, WCC's SPG on 'Shopfronts, blinds and signs' provides more detailed guidance.
+However, in light of the importance of these shopfronts to Knightsbridge's role as a prime retail and commercial centre, it is considered that guidance should be brought into policy to provide clear direction on the design of new commercial development and ensure that new shopfronts represent high quality frontages.
+The Conservation Area Appraisal provides further guidance relating to shopfronts in the Conservation Areas and it is considered that this guidance should be more widely applied in terms of the principles it promotes.
+Common features of high quality design of shopfronts and signage include: - high quality signage from sustainable materials (as opposed to plastic signage); - retention of pilasters and cornicing; - lighting involving the latest relevant British standard for energy efficiency; and - clear display of property address number.